zkonduit/halo2/README.md

 PSE and includes contributions from the community.

 We use the `main` branch for development, which means it may contain unstable/unfinished features.
-For end-users we recomend using the tag releases which can be seen as curated checkpoints with some level of guarantee of stability.
+For end-users we recommend using the tag releases which can be seen as curated checkpoints with some level of guarantee of stability.